mathieucarbou/YaSolR/docs/manual.md

 > ##### WARNING
 >
-> The password MUST be more than 8 characters long otherwise the ESP will fail to start AP mode or the Captive Portal for recovery if it needs to.
+> The password MUST be more than 8 characters long otherwise the device will fail to start AP mode or the Captive Portal for recovery if it needs to.
 >
 {: .block-warning }

-- `Stay in AP Mode`: whether to activate or not the Access Point mode: switching the button will ask the router to stay in AP mode after reboot.
-  You will need to connect to its WiFi to access the dashboard again.

-**Time settings:**

-- `NTP Server`: the NTP server to use to sync the time
-- `Timezone`: the timezone to use for the router
-- `Sync time with browser`: if the router does not have access to Internet or is not able to sync time (e.g. in AP mode), you can use this button to sync the time with your browser.

 **WiFi settings:**

 - `WiFi SSID`: the Home WiFi SSID to connect to
 - `WiFi Password`: the Home WiFi password to connect to
+- `Stay in AP Mode`: whether to activate or not the Access Point mode: switching the button will ask the router to stay in AP mode after reboot.
+  You will need to connect to its WiFi to access the dashboard again.

 **Static IP address:**